usatlas/AFdocs/tier3docs/jupyter/SLACjupyter.md

 ~~~

-## An alternative way to use the ATLAS Jupyter environment at SLAC
+## An alternative way to start a Jupyter environment at SLAC

-The SLAC Jupyter portal depends on Open OnDemand running properly.
-But in rare cases, Open OnDemand can run into
+The SLAC Jupyter portal uses the Open OnDemand technology.
+In rare cases, Open OnDemand may run into
 trouble.
 Fortunately the Slurm batch system at SLAC enables a user to SSH into a batch node if the user has a batch
 job running on that
 node.
-The feature makes it possible to for users to directly run Jupyter on batch nodes, by following instruction
+The feature makes it possible to for users to directly run Jupyter on batch nodes (bypassing Open OnDemand),
-below:
+by following instruction below:

 1\.
 Create a script to start your Jupyter environment. <p>
 The following script can be used to start a Jupyter instance using one of the ATLAS image in CVMFS.
 You can write a